andrewwu-dev/Smart-LED-Board/README.md

     capture video

 ## **Notes**
--   Camera is capturing at 5 fps due to the fact that the facial detection algorithim is very computationally heavy (raspberry pi slows down).

 -   Program calculates pitch, yaw, row of head and check if they are within preset ranges to determine which section you are looking at.